 For many pastors, Monday is a day to relax after the weekend's work.
-We encourage you to relax by reading - go to the website, download and print the lecture posted that week, review the assignments for the upcoming week or two, and get started!
+We encourage you to relax by reading - go to the website, download and print the lessons and materials posted that week, review the assignments for the upcoming week or two, and get started!
 Establish a habit of reading at least 10 or so pages each day.
-You will understand the material better if you spread it out, rather than if you try to read 70 pages in one day.

-Pace yourself.
-Don't try to do it all in one day.
-"Very few people are good at reading large amounts at one time, particularly when the reading is dense.
+Melissa Browning writes, "Very few people are good at reading large amounts at one time, particularly when the reading is dense.
 For this reason, it is normally better to schedule a little time each day rather than trying to read everything for class in one sitting."